dgunjetti/kubernetes-integration/03-certmanager.md

 ## Check certificate is created
 ```
 kubectl get cert
-kubectl get challenge
 ```
-wait for challenge to get resolved.
+wait for certificate status to become ready.

 ## Point the browser to https://\<dnsname\>